Ludvaer/omniscient0/dev_notes.md

 and actual stats for case when actual stats of correct to incorrect answers

-Iwill definetly need rewrite some rquest to be moar efficient
+Iwill definetly need rewrite some request to be moar efficient

 I want separete table for performance that will join users and picks while tracking it should contain usuccesfull vs successfull vs index attmts